Tishaura Jones elected St. Louis' first Black female mayor - Local News 8

 This year’s mayoral race was a shift to St. Louis’ new nonpartisan voting system approved in November by voters.
 Under the new system, residents can vote for as many candidates as they want in municipal primaries and the top two vote-getters move onto the general election.

-Jones comes into office amid the Covid-19 pandemic, two disturbances within two months at the city jail, and a significant increase in homicides in 2020.
+Jones comes into office amid the Covid-19 pandemic, two disturbances within two months at the city jail, and a significant increase in homicides in 2020, and a population decline.

 “As a city, we’ve been surviving.
 We’ve suffered disinvestments, decades of violence, broken promises from our city’s leaders, who have bowed to the will of special interests and insider dealings,” Jones said Tuesday night.
 “It’s time for St. Louis to thrive.”